jackcase04/jackcase04/README.md

-Student studying Computer Science at Missouri University of Science and Technology Graduating 2027
+Student studying Computer Science at Missouri University of Science and Technology.

+Graduating 2027.